Mechanical Data Import-Export Support in Altium Designer

 Alternatively, select the File » Export » STEP 3D command from the main menus of Altium Designer's PCB editor.
 After launching the command, nominate a target file name and location.

-The Export Options dialog accessed by double-clicking an added STEP export output or launching the File » Export » STEP 3D command provides a range of selections that include options to determine which board objects will be included in the generated file.
+The Export Options dialog, accessed by double-clicking an added STEP export output or launching the File » Export » STEP 3D command, provides a range of selections, including options to determine which board objects will be included in the generated file.

 Exported STEP files displayed in an MCAD application, where the upper image file includes no pad holes or 3D bodies and the lower image file includes all objects.Exported STEP files displayed in an MCAD application, where the upper image file includes no pad holes or 3D bodies and the lower image file includes all objects.